Protect yourself and those around you from illnesses like COVID-19 & flu.

 Receiving an updated vaccine now means that you have received a vaccine targeting the family of COVID-19 variants that are currently circulating the most.
 Starting in October 2023, the updated COVID-19 vaccines target the xbb.1.5 Omicron variant (Source 84: CDC 2023)

-Do the updated vaccines have different side effects?
+Do the updated COVID-19 vaccines have different side effects?

 Which updated vaccine should I get?